michael2012z/BitBible/markdown/JPS/files/Gen.md

 18. And Abraham said unto G-d: 'Oh that Ishmael might live before Thee!'

-19. And G-d said: ''Nay, but Sarah thy wife shall bear thee a son; and thou shalt call his name Isaac;From the Heb. root meaning to laugh. and I will establish My covenant with him for an everlasting covenant for his seed after him.
+19. And G-d said: ''Nay, but Sarah thy wife shall bear thee a son; and thou shalt call his name Isaac;

 20. And as for Ishmael, I have heard thee; behold, I have blessed him, and will make him fruitful, and will multiply him exceedingly; twelve princes shall he beget, and I will make him a great nation.